Oak Creek canyon, sedona

 Fall Colors On Oak Creek In Sedona

-Fall colors on Oak Creek across highway from Indian Gardens.
+Fall colors line beautiful and spring fed Oak Creek across highway from Indian Gardens.

 A Secret swimming hole hidden deep somewhere in Oak Creek Canyon.